 Building your confidence and job skills can help you find employment and move ahead in your career.
 See if these programs for women can help you get the employment you want.

 - Bridges for Women – Discover employment training and supportive programs that help women impacted by violence or abuse rebuild their lives and economic stability, with in-person and on-line programs.
+The program is available to women on southern Vancouver Island and the south Gulf Islands.

 Call or visit your local WorkBC centre